rasky/r64emu/doc/rsp.md

 The instructions perform a load/store from DMEM into/from a vector register.

 * `base` is the index of a scalar register used as base for the memory access
-* `offset` is an unsigned offset added to the value of the base register (with some scaling, depending on the actual instruction).
+* `offset` is an signed offset added to the value of the base register (with some scaling, depending on the actual instruction).
 * `vt` is the vector register.
 * `element` is used to index a specific byte/word within the vector register,